kingjethro999/figma-mcp/README.md

 2. **"Figma API error: 403"**: Your Figma token might be invalid or expired.
 Generate a new one.

 3. **"Figma API error: 404"**: The file key might be incorrect or you don't have access to the file.

+4. **Supabase connection issues**: Check your `SUPABASE_URL` and `SUPABASE_ANON_KEY` in the `.env` file.
+The server will fallback to in-memory storage if Supabase fails.

+5. **Request history not showing**: If using Supabase, ensure the schema has been properly applied and RLS policies are configured.

 ## 🎨 Code Generation Features